natalie-kate/pocket-bookcase/README.md

  - [Jess Bailey Designs](https://www.pexels.com/@jessbaileydesign?utm_content=attributionCopyText&utm_medium=referral&utm_source=pexels): Pile of books used for back up image.
  - Book cover images I have used to start the database have came from [wikipedia](https://en.wikipedia.org/wiki/Main_Page).
  - Book synopsis text have come from [Waterstones](https://www.waterstones.com/)
- - Some reviews are quotes and such are within quotation marks and attributed.
+ - Some reviews are quotes and so are within quotation marks and attributed.

 ### Acknowledgements